gaoyaocheng/proj4-brevets/README.md

 ## Status
-use ajax to send argument and get result from server when you set distance after you set all argument corrently, click showlist ,will get text list of you choose
+use ajax to send argument and get result from server when you set distance after you set all argument corrently, click showlist ,will get text list of you choose rules.py get the minutes calc from the BREVET rules

 ## To run automated tests